SKevo18/mhk_mods/sources/mods/mhk_2_en/harder_ai/README.md

-# Bounds Xray for Moorhuhn Kart 2 (en)
+# Harder AI for Moorhuhn Kart 2 (en)

-> Allows you to see the bounds of the track (reset boundaries + fall boundaries).
+> Makes 150cc AI opponents more aggressive and harder to beat.

 ## Installation instructions